Kj0ric/vocab-vault/README.md

 4. Go to http://127.0.0.1:8000/homepage address on your browser

 ## Installing the requirements
+1. Go to the root directory of the project where the requirements.txt file is located.
-Use the terminal command "pip install -r requirements.txt" to install the requirements
+2. Use the terminal command "pip install -r requirements.txt" to install the requirements